 Photo: The Nature Conservancy

 The coal industry has a long and complicated history within the Navajo Nation, which historically has spanned territory in Utah, Nevada, Colorado, and New Mexico.
 Against the backdrop of a nationwide retreat from coal-as-energy, the sprawling tribal territory has an opportunity to reclaim their land and provide a template for positive outcomes in other environmental justice scenarios nationwide.

 By Maria Bernard The Navajo nation has an and rich history.
 They have deep rooted traditions that are sacred to them and their way of life.
-Originally located in… Read more “Coal in the Navajo Nation: Cultural Impacts”
+Originally located in the northeast corner of Arizona, northwest corner of New Mexico and the southwest corner of Colorado, the geography of the region became a central part of their culture.
+This… Read more “Coal in the Navajo Nation: Cultural Impacts”

 By Garret Pilachowski Colonialism: defined as “control by one power over a dependent area or people.”
-Settler Colonialism: People from one nation go off to live in another country,… Read more “History of Colonialism: Impacts on Indigenous and Immigrant populations”
+Settler Colonialism: People from one nation go off to live in another country, where they not only build settlements, till the soil, and harvest natural resources, but also strive to replace the indigenous people already living there.
+Exploitation Colonialism: Does not require… Read more “History of Colonialism: Impacts on Indigenous and Immigrant populations”

 By Dalia A.E.
 Sanchez To this day, our main focus as a society has been on how to profit economically throughout life.
-In this situation with the… Read more “coal in the Navajo Nation: Climate impacts, environmental perspectives”
+In this situation with the Navajo Nation, they have found a way to profit economically from their natural areas that contain large supplies of coal and oil.
+These areas have been stripped of… Read more “coal in the Navajo Nation: Climate impacts, environmental perspectives”

 Follow My Blog

 Get new content delivered directly to your inbox.